rfo909/CFT/doc/Doc.md

 Letting the first line of a multi-line function be a comment is a great way of producing meaningful content for the interactive '?' command.

+Alternatively, putting all parameter grabs on a single first line, serves as great documentation of function interface when seen with the '?' command.

 ## Debug